Connect with others who understand.

 Medically reviewed by Fatima Sharif, MBBS, FCPS

-It’s natural to imagine the worst if you’re diagnosed with a rare disease like paroxysmal nocturnal hemoglobinuria (PNH).
+It’s natural to imagine the worst if you’re diagnosed with a rare disease such as paroxysmal nocturnal hemoglobinuria (PNH).
 But does PNH really affect your life expectancy?
-Let’s look at the prognosis (outlook) for PNH and explore the recent advances in treatment that have significantly improved outcomes for people living with PNH.
+Fortunately, the prognosis (outlook) for PNH has improved with newer treatments, and many people can now live a normal lifespan.

-PNH is a rare condition where the body’s immune system accidentally destroys its own red blood cells.
-This process often happens during the night, which can cause someone with the condition to wake up with dark-colored urine because of the breakdown of these cells.
-PNH can cause severe fatigue and shortness of breath, and it increases a person’s chances of developing blood clots.
+PNH is a blood disorder where the body’s immune system accidentally destroys its own red blood cells (also known as erythrocytes).
+This process often happens at night, which can cause someone with the condition to wake up with dark-colored urine because of the breakdown of these cells.
+PNH can cause severe fatigue and shortness of breath, and it increases a person’s chances of developing blood clots and other complications.

 What’s the Life Expectancy for People With PNH?

 Twenty years ago, a PNH diagnosis meant a high risk of early death.
 The only treatment options were blood transfusions.
-People with PNH lived an average of 14.6 years after symptoms began, with a typical range between 10 and 22 years.
+People diagnosed with PNH lived an average of 10 to 22 years.

 But then, an important discovery changed the prognosis for people with PNH.
-In the mid-2000s, scientists developed a new type of medication called complement inhibitors.
+In the mid-2000s, researchers developed a new type of medication called complement inhibitors.
+These drugs have dramatically improved life expectancy for people with PNH, and with good management, people with this rare condition can have a normal life expectancy.

 The First Complement Inhibitor

 The complement system is a group of proteins in your immune system.
-Think of the complement system as little warriors fighting off invaders like viruses and bacteria.
+Think of the complement system as the front-line warriors in your immune system, fighting off invaders such as viruses and bacteria.
 Sometimes, these warriors are fighting so hard that they start hitting the wrong targets — your red blood cells.

-In PNH, the red blood cell’s shields are broken because of a mutation (change) in a gene called PIGA.
-So, people with PNH can’t defend against the complement system’s attacks.
+In people with PNH, a mutation (change) in a gene called PIGA damages the protein shield that protects red blood cells.
+People with PNH can’t defend against the complement system’s attacks.
 Red blood cells are destroyed in a process called hemolysis.
 That’s where complement inhibitors come in.

 Complement inhibitors are medications that stop the complement system from destroying red blood cells.
-In 2007, the United States Food and Drug Administration (FDA) approved eculizumab (Soliris) as the first complement inhibitor to treat PNH.
+In 2007, the U.S. Food and Drug Administration (FDA) approved eculizumab (Soliris) as the first complement inhibitor to treat PNH.

 What Causes Death in PNH?

 The main cause of death in people with PNH is thrombosis (blood clots).
-This PNH complication occurs blood begins to clot (thicken into a semisolid state) in your blood vessels, potentially blocking the vessels from regular blood flow.
-Thrombosis (also called thromboembolism or thrombotic events) can happen in the liver, abdomen, or brain.
+Blood clots occur when blood thickens and blocks normal blood flow.
+Thrombosis (also called thromboembolism or thrombotic events) can happen in the liver, abdomen, or brain in people with PNH.
 Clots can also travel to the lungs, a condition known as pulmonary embolism.
-Up to 40 percent of people with PNH eventually develop thrombosis.
-It’s even more common in people with PNH hemolysis.
+Approximately 40 percent of people with PNH develop thrombosis.

-• Severe infections caused by decreased white blood cells
+• Infections caused by decreased white blood cells

 Other serious complications of PNH that might affect your quality of life or survival are: